dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-odata-api.md

 ---
-title: "Tutorial: Build web APIs with OData support using ASP.NET Core"
+title: "Sample: Build web APIs with OData support using ASP.NET Core"
 author: FIVIL
 description: This tutorial demonstrates how to add OData support to your existing ASP.NET Core web API. ms.author: riande